immcantation/changeo/docs/examples/igphyml.rst

 make calculations more practical, however:

-GY94 starting topologies: Calculations are much faster under the GY94 model (see [top]), so it is usually better to do an initial topolgoy searching under the GY94 model, and then using those trees as starting topologies for HLP17 .
-You can also fix these topologies during HLP17 parameter estimation (``-o lr``) for an even greater speedup, though, obviously, this will not result in a change in topology from GY94.
+GY94 starting topologies: Calculations are much faster under the GY94 model (see [top]), so it is usually better to do an initial topology searching under the GY94 model, and then using those trees as starting topologies for HLP19 .
+You can also fix these topologies during HLP19 parameter estimation (``-o lr``) for an even greater speedup, though, obviously, this will not result in a change in topology from GY94.

 Enforcing minimum lineage size: Many repertoires often contain huge numbers of small lineages that can make computations impractical.
-To limit the size of lineages being analyzed, specify a cutoff with ``--minSeq``, and note that 1) the germline sequence is added to sequence files, and 2) single sequence lineages are duplicated (see "Processing Change-O data sets") and thus have three sequences total.
-So, to limit analyses to lineages with at least three observed sequences, use ``--minSeq 4``.
+To limit the size of lineages being analyzed, specify a cutoff with ``--minseq``, and note that 1) the germline sequence is added to sequence files, and 2) single sequence lineages are duplicated (see "Processing Change-O data sets") and thus have three sequences total.
-``--minSeq 3`` and ``--minSeq 2`` are identical because single lineages have duplicated sequences, and ``--minSeq 1`` is useless.
+So, to limit analyses to lineages with at least three observed sequences, use ``--minseq 4``. ``--minseq 3`` and ``--minseq 2`` are identical because single lineages have duplicated sequences, and ``--minseq 1`` is useless.

 Parallelizing computations: It is possible to parallelize likelihood calulcations using the ``--threads`` option.
-By default, calculations are parallelized by tree, so there is no point in using more threads than you have lineages in your repertoire file.
-If you are analyzing a single large lineage, or a repertoire dominated by one lineage and a couple of much smaller lineages, it may be more efficient to instead parallelize by site.
-To do this, add ``--splitByTree 0`` to parallelize calculations within each tree, and analyze the trees sequentially.
+Currently, calculations are parallelized by tree, so there is no point in using more threads than you have lineages in your repertoire file.